Back to Blog

 What the Meals Look Like Day to Day

-Breakfast is warm and proper.
+Breakfast is hearty and proper.
 Think poha, upma or similar, with chai that has actually been made rather than assembled.
-Lunch and dinner are home-style Maharashtrian meals.
-Simple, filling and made with genuine care.
+Lunch and dinner are home-style Maharashtrian meals, simple, filling and made with genuine care.
 Not a buffet, not plated courses, just food that comes out hot and leaves you satisfied.

 It is the kind of cooking that is easy to take for granted until you are halfway through your first meal and realise you have been eating without checking your phone and you do not quite know when that happened.